enku/unittest-fixtures/README.md

        self.assertNotEqual(fixtures.jenkins.root, fixtures.tmpdir)
 ```

-Again if the two fixtures have different names then they are two seperate
+Again if the two fixtures have different names then they are two separate
 fixtures.
 In general one should not use named fixtures unless one wants
 multiple fixtures of the same type.